 About The Author

-I am a lifelong learner who has undergrad math, physics, and psychology degrees, a Ph.D. in Cognitive Psychology from Duke University, and a Ph.D. in Clinical Psychology from U of M. I have spent the last decade learning about nutrition, sleep, inflammation, exercise physiology, neurofeedback, psychological assessment, and Intensive Short-Term Dynamic Psychotherapy.
+I am a lifelong learner who has undergrad math, physics, and psychology degrees, a Ph.D. in Cognitive Psychology from Duke University, and a Ph.D. in Clinical Psychology from U of M. I have spent my life learning about nutrition, sleep, inflammation, exercise physiology, neurofeedback, psychological assessment, and many psychotherapies including Intensive Short-Term Dynamic Psychotherapy.